Bark painting: Cross-hatching (rarrk)

 Cross-hatching, or rarrk, is perhaps one of the most distinctive features of Yolngu art of north-eastern Arnhem Land.
 Closely spaced parallel fine lines are drawn, intersecting each other.
 Traditionally it is done on bark, using grass, although artists also use the technique on modern art materials and brushes are almost always used.
 Artists using the rarrk technique often blend traditional themes or influences, using the traditional colours, restricted to black and white and red ochre and yellow ochre.
 Many Kunwinjku artists also employ rarrk, including John Mawurndjul and Peter Marralwanga.

 A sub-style of rarrk, known as x-ray art, shows part of the internal organs of the animals in the painting.

 Subject material

 The content depicted by the painting is often either a traditional Dreaming story or a map.
 Sometimes it will be both, because the ancestral stories and songs often refer to the paths of creation ancestors as they travel across the land (see songlines).
 Morphy gives an example of a painting that depicts a particular ancestral journey, but also shows where an airstrip was built.

+Regional variations in style and form

+Bark paintings from the Kimberley in Western Australia are very similar to the rock art in that region: mainly, representations of the Wandjina creator-beings associated with wet season thunderstorms.
+These are large faces with rayed headdresses, with not much other body detail.

+Bark paintings from Port Keats/Wadeye in the north-west of the Northern Territory, combine figurative imagery (as found in eastern Kimberley and Arnhem Land), and geometric patterns, related to desert art styles.

+The Tiwi people of Bathurst and Melville Islands paint colourful crosshatched and dotted non-figurative designs.
+Similar designs are also painted on bark baskets (tungas), sculptures carved from ironwood, and various other items of material culture relating to mortuary ceremonies.

+Work from Groote Eylandt is distinctive, with figures painted against a black background, and also often depict representations of the boats known as prau used by Makassan trepangers.

+According to Wally Caruana, former senior curator of the Aboriginal and Torres Strait Islander art collections at the National Gallery of Australia, the imagery in bark paintings is broadly similar across Arnhem Land, with some differences: